nullworks-mirror/cathook/README.md

 cathook is a training software designed for Team Fortress 2 for Linux. cathook includes some joke features like

-* Backpack.TF API integration with playerlist GUI, allowing you to see players' inventory values
 * Ignore Hoovy
 * Encrypted chat
 * Chance to get manually VAC banned by Valve